 Rotorua is another geothermal treasure of New Zealand’s North Island.
-It’s located just one hour drive away from Taupo and offers various attractions for curious explorers.
+It’s located just one hour drive away from Tuaranga and offers various attractions.
 A special feature of this town due to the sulphur in the air is the incredibly strong smell of eggs that makes the journey unbearable and can be handled for only 2 days.

 35% of Rotorua’s population is Maori and the reason for that goes back to the time when the tribes just arrived in New Zealand.
 Shortly after they discovered lake Rotorua and it’s geothermal surroundings.
 They immediately saw the benefits, providing hot water and fertile soil.
 They also gave a spiritual meaning to the region.
 Nowadays there are numerous villages that you can visit and experience a journey back in time.

 Just for 1 night I would suggest to stay at Base Hostel.
 The positive aspects were the close proximity to the city and the free parking space for the driving backpackers.
 Wi-fi was available at the reception but only until 9pm, otherwise you need to pay $6 for 24h.